Prospects for constraining interacting dark energy cosmology with gravitational-wave bright sirens detected by future SKA-era pulsar timing arrays: Introduction

-However, with regard to the interacting dark energy (IDE) cosmology, the study on the impacts of SMBHB bright siren observations on the possible coupling between DE and DM is still absent so far.
-Therefore, as a further step alone this line, in the present work, we would analyze the ability of the PTA in detecting the GWs from SMBHBs, and obtain the luminosity distance information of SMBHBs through numerical simulation, then use the mock data, namely the distance-redshift relations of SMBHBs, to constrain the cosmological parameters in the IDE models.
-This work will make the analysis of the impacts of bright sirens from PTAs on improving cosmological parameter estimation more complete.
+However, the impact of SMBHB bright sirens on interacting dark energy (IDE) models, which allow for possible interactions between dark energy and dark matter, remains unexplored.
+In this work, we aim to fill this gap by analyzing the potential of PTAs to detect SMBHB GWs and by using mock data to constrain cosmological parameters within IDE models.
+This analysis will provide a more comprehensive understanding of how bright sirens from PTAs can improve the precision of cosmological parameter estimation.

-In the non-interaction models, the energy density of each fluid component is conserved separately, $\dot{\rho}_i+3H(1 + \omega_i)\rho_i = 0$, where $H$ is the Hubble parameter, $w$ is the EoS parameter, and the subscript $i=({\rm r,b,c,de})$ represents radiation, baryons, CDM and DE, respectively.
-In the IDE models, however, the energy continuity equations for DE and DM are of the following forms
+In the non-interaction models, the energy density of each fluid component is conserved separately, $\dot{\rho}_i+3H(1 + \omega_i)\rho_i = 0$, where $H$ is the Hubble parameter, $w$ is the equation-of-state parameter, and the subscript $i=({\rm r,b,c,de})$ represents radiation, baryons, cold dark matter and dark energy, respectively.
+In contrast, IDE models modify the continuity equations for dark energy and cold dark matter to account for energy transfer: